openwebdocs/owd-website/pages/content/reports/2022/index.md

 ## MDN projects

-This section presents a qualitative assessment of the impact of Open Web Docs on MDN, by focusing on some of the projects led by OWD in 2022.
+This section focuses on some of the projects led by OWD in 2022.

 We're proud to have been able to carry out these projects and think they make MDN an even more valuable resource for web developers.